 According to information found on the United States Martial Art Association website in 2002, the original name for the system was Allen’s Kenpo Jujitsu.
 Records show that Allen formally changed the name to Fudoshin Kenpo Jujitsu in 2010.

 Allen and his mentors developed the system by eliminating techniques they couldn’t actually pull off during violent encounters.
-Reasons why they found some things just wouldn’t work included the combat boots & equipment they were wearing, the adrenaline rush they were experiencing, sweat/blood that made things slippery, the rage factor of their attacker(s), etc.
+A few of the reasons they found some things just wouldn’t work, included the combat boots & equipment they were wearing, the adrenaline rush they were experiencing, sweat/blood that made things slippery, the rage factor of their attacker(s), etc.